otrv4/otrv4/otrv4.md

 ```
 question (DATA)
-  A user-specified question, which is associated with the user-specified portion
+  A user-specified question, which is associated with the user-specified
-  of the secret.
+  portion of the secret.
   If there is no question input from the user, the length of this is 0 and the
   data is NULL.

 G2a (POINT)
-  Alice's half of the DH exchange to determine G2.
+  Alice's half of the ECDH exchange to determine G2.

 c2 (SCALAR), d2 (SCALAR)
   A zero-knowledge proof that Alice knows the value associated with her